An AEC framework for fields with commuting automorphisms: Independence

 Restrict the automorphisms obtained this way to the field $L'$ generated by $\B_{12}$, $\B_{13}$, and $\B_{23}$ within $L$.
 Since the restrictions commute on these fields, they also commute on $L'$.
-Extend $L'$ to a relatively algebraically closed model of the theory of fields with commuting automorphisms.
+Extend $L'$ to an algebraically maximal model of the theory of fields with commuting automorphisms.
 This proves the theorem. \end{proof}

 One motivation behind the present paper is to eventually use the methods of geometric stability theory in FCA-classes.
 In a geometric context, there often is a specific type that is the object of study.
 For example, one could look at the ``line" given by a type of rank 1.
 We end this section with a lemma which guarantees that by extending the base model, we can always assume that a given type is nice in the sense of Definition \ref{nice}.
 This means that after taking a free extension of the type, we can always apply Theorem \ref{ind} to combine it with other types that satisfy the relevant assumptions.